top of page

 Subscribe to our newsletter

-For our next exhibition at K.L.8, we are looking for art that deals with the theme of “liminal space”, in a visual or a conceptual sense.
+For passage, our latest exhibition at K.L.8, we invited 6 artists whose works evoke liminal spaces in a visual or a conceptual sense.

 Walking into a liminal space is a recognisable feeling.
 Abandoned train stations or office corridors, where the light suddenly takes on a new unsettling quality, can strike people as ‘liminal’.
 An entire internet aesthetic has grown around people’s need to share images and descriptions of spaces that made them feel uncomfortable in a particular way, that appeared to exist outside of fixed reality.
 In part, a liminal space is also a mental space everyone carries within.
 All of life’s pivotal changes—puberty, falling in love, moving between apartments, spiritual growth, artistic inspiration—require some form of liminality, and many mystical traditions depend on some notion of a liminal space; in the undefined wilderness the divine, or the Other, could reveal itself to humans.

-Artists as a breed tend to have a closer understanding of liminality than most people.
-Perhaps our way of living and working always keeps us one step removed from complete assimilation into conventional society.
-Perhaps because artists need to disappear into the undefined every time they start a new project; every new work of art is a personal transformation that the artist has to see through from beginning to end on their own.
+Artists tend to have a closer understanding of liminality.
+Perhaps our way of living and working always keeps us one step removed from complete assimilation into the conventional; perhaps because artists need to disappear into the undefined every time they start a new project; every new work of art is a personal transformation that the artist has to see through from beginning to end on their own.

 LARYNX